Concordia University Irvine

 Benefit: Work part-time up to 20 hours per week during the regular semester and up to 40 during the summer, job type is not important

-Application: No immigration application required, apply through CUI
+Application: No immigration application required, apply through Concordia University Irvine

 NOTE: Once a job offer is received, the student can apply for a Social Security Card and a FICA (Tax) exemption